-After notice has been given to the Reporting Party and the Responding Party, the University may proceed to conduct a hearing and render a finding of Responsible or Not Responsible for the Responding Party's alleged misconduct and, in the event of a responsible finding, decide appropriate sanctions, conditions, and/or restrictions.
-The Executive Vice President of Academic Affairs shall appoint a panel of three (3) Hearing Officers to conduct the hearing.
+i.
+Hearing.
+After notice has been given to the Complaining Party and the Responding Party, the University may proceed to conduct a hearing and render a finding of Responsible or Not Responsible for the Responding Party's alleged misconduct and, in the event of a responsible finding, decide appropriate sanctions, conditions, and/or restrictions.
+The Provost or their designee shall appoint a panel of three (3) Hearing Officers to conduct the hearing.
 All persons serving as Hearing Officers shall be oriented and trained to adjudicate a Sexual Misconduct case in accordance with this Student Handbook.
-If there is a conflict of interest, or appearance thereof, with one of the selected Hearing Officers, that person will recuse themselves and the Executive Vice President of Academic Affairs shall appoint another person to the panel.
-Additionally, both the Reporting Party and the Responding Party may raise issues of conflicts of interest with regard to the potential Hearing Officer panel to the Executive Vice President of Academic Affairs within three (3) business days after notice has been given to the Parties of the panel members.
-The Executive Vice President of Academic Affairs will weigh these issues and resolve them accordingly.
+If there is a conflict of interest, or appearance thereof, with one of the selected Hearing Officers, that person will recuse themselves and the Provost or their designee shall appoint another person to the panel.
+Additionally, both the Complaining Party and the Responding Party may raise issues of conflicts of interest with regard to the potential Hearing Officer panel to the Provost or their designee within three (3) business days after notice has been given to the Parties of the panel members.
+The Provost or their designee will weigh these issues and resolve them accordingly.
 No party has a right to disqualify a Hearing Officer panel member absent a demonstrated bias.

-The hearing may be held and a decision or recommendation made, regardless of whether the Reporting Party or the Responding Party fail to respond or fail to attend the hearing.
-Should the Reporting Party or the Responding Party fail to respond or fail to attend the hearing, the Hearing Officers may consider the available information and render a decision.
+The hearing may be held and a decision or recommendation made, regardless of whether the Complaining Party or the Responding Party fail to respond or fail to attend the hearing.
+Should the Complaining Party or the Responding Party fail to respond or fail to attend the hearing, the Hearing Officers may consider the available information and render a decision.

 Hearings are closed to the public.
-Both the Reporting Party and Responding Party have the right to be present at the hearing; however, they do not have the right to be present during the deliberation of the Hearing Officers.
-Arrangements can be made so that Reporting Party and Responding Party do not have to be in the hearing room at the same time.
+Both the Complaining Party and Responding Party have the right to be present at the hearing; however, they do not have the right to be present during the deliberation of the Hearing Officers.
+Arrangements can be made so that Complaining Party and Responding Party do not have to be in the hearing room at the same time.
 To request changes in the scheduled hearing time, the parties should contact the Title IX Coordinator not less than five (5) business days prior to the scheduled hearing.

 During the hearing, the Title IX Coordinator or designee presents the allegations, investigation report, evidence, witnesses, and questions for deliberation in the hearing.
-The hearing Officers may question the Title IX Coordinator, Title IX Investigator, Reporting Party, Responding Party and any witnesses.
-The Reporting Party and Responding Party do not have the right to question each other nor witnesses directly but may do so through the Title IX Coordinator.
-The Reporting Party and Responding Party have the right to add or make additional comments about the facts of the complaint.
+The Hearing Officers may question the Title IX Coordinator, Title IX Investigator, Complaining Party, Responding Party, and any witnesses.
+The Complaining Party and Responding Party do not have the right to question each other nor witnesses directly but may do so through the Title IX Coordinator or designee.
+The Complaining Party and Responding Party have the right to add or make additional comments about the facts of the complaint.
 Should new evidence be presented without prior discussion with the Title IX Coordinator, the hearing may be halted to consider the inclusion of this information.
 Impact statements will also be halted if they are shared prior to the sanctioning phase of the hearing.
 In the event the Hearing Officers remove a student due to misconduct in the hearing process, the alleged misconduct in the hearing process will be forwarded to the appropriate student conduct administrator, who will follow the conduct process in Part II of this Student Handbook.